 I’m Mark and I run All Mountain Performance in Chamonix.
 I’ve been teaching all-mountain skiing for many years and run over 20 ski courses per season for intermediate, advanced and expert level skiers.
-Here’s my thoughts on what all-mountain skiing means, and some of my top tips for better all-mountain skiing.
+Here’s some of my thoughts on all-mountain skiing, and some of my top tips for tackling the whole mountain.

 What is an all-mountain skier?

-An all-mountain skier can ski the whole mountain, in any conditions and on any terrain with control, versatility and expression.
-This is the true hallmark of the all-mountain skier.
+In my opinion, an all-mountain skier can ski the whole mountain, in any conditions and on any terrain.
+However, being able to do this with real control, versatility and expression is a less common thing and what I would call the true hallmark of the accomplished all-mountain skier.